AkselAllas/airgapt/README.md

-# Airgapt - airgapped apt
+# Airgapt - "airgapped" apt

 Script for setup of package management Proxy for situations where you can ssh, but target doesn't have network.